fmcgeough/fmcgeough.github.io/_posts/2016-02-01-ruby-resources.md

   reluctantly but its impossible to avoid.
 Go to Confreaks.TV.
 Watch the past Rails Conference talks.
 Awesome learning experience.

-- [The Ruby on Rails podcast](http://5by5.tv/rubyonrails) - more rails but much more than that.
+- The Ruby on Rails podcast (no longer active) - more rails but much more than that.
 Great discussions.
 I'm really not clear on how these people do the podcasts.
 Not my talent at all.
 But I sure appreciate folks that can do it well and this is a great example of a podcast worth listening to.